youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 First, we applied Random Undersampling to address the extreme imbalance in the dataset.
 We configured RandomUnderSampler to reduce the "No Failure" class to 5,000 samples (from the original ~9,500), a reduction of approximately 47%.
 This threshold was carefully chosen as a compromise between preserving important information about normal operation while reducing its overwhelming influence on model training.

 Undersampling alone, however, would result in insufficient training data.
-Therefore, we implemented SMOTE (Synthetic Minority Over-sampling Technique) as our second phase.
-For each minority sample, SMOTE randomly selects one of its k-nearest neighbors and creates a new synthetic sample along the line segment connecting the two points in the feature space.
+We then applied SMOTE (Synthetic Minority Over-sampling Technique).
+SMOTE selects a minority sample and a neighbor randomly from its k-nearest neighbors.
+It generates synthetic samples along the line between these points, helping address the imbalance.
 This process is repeated for each failure type independently, ensuring that the synthetic samples for each failure mode accurately reflect the unique characteristics of that specific failure type rather than blending failure types.
 SMOTE generated synthetic samples until all classes had approximately equal representation (5,000 samples each), creating a perfectly balanced dataset.

 This combined approach offers several technical advantages over using either technique alone.
 By first reducing the majority class and then synthesizing minority classes, we create a dataset where each class contributes equally to the loss function during training without excessive duplication or synthetic data generation.
 The synthetic samples help fill gaps in the feature space, particularly in regions characteristic of failure states, improving the model's decision boundaries in these critical areas.
 While synthetic samples introduce some artificial patterns, they provide less opportunity for overfitting than would occur if we simply duplicated the existing minority samples.
 By first reducing the dataset size through undersampling, we decrease the computational burden of the subsequent SMOTE operation, making the overall process more efficient.